getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

 Finally, we'll be using Apache to deliver traffic to our app.

-If you're unsure about what a Docker container is, I recommend you reading our [Docker 101]() tutorial to learn some of the basics first.
+If you're unsure about what a Docker container is, I recommend you reading our [Docker 101](../docker-101-introduction-docker) tutorial to learn some of the basics first.

-## Step 1: Set up the Database
+### Step 1: Set up the MySQL instance

 The first thing we'll need to do is create a database instance running MySQL.
 We can do this in the Control Panel by following this instructions:

 1. Sign in to https://mycloud.rackspace.com/ using your username and password.
-2. Navigate to Databases > MySQL and click on the "Create Instance button".
+2. Navigate to Databases > MySQL and click on the "Create Instance" button.
 3. Call the instance "WordPress" and select "IAD" as the region.
 For the Engine, be sure to choose MySQL 5.6.
 For the RAM, 2GB is recommended but you can toggle the value according to your preference (a single WordPress container will not